Vitor0534/Sistemas_Distribuidos/ProblemaProdutorConsumidor/README.txt

 Autor: Vitor de Almeida Silva

+# Portugu√™s:
-ImplementaÁ„o de algoritmo para problema produtor/consumidor.
-O presente programa tem 3 partes principais, s„o elas:
+Implementa√ß√£o de algoritmo para problema produtor/consumidor.
+O presente programa tem 3 partes principais, s√£o elas:

 - Produtor;
 - Consumidor;
 - Buffer;

-De inÌcio o usu·rio deve informar via teclado o numero de consumidores e produtores, como tambÈm o tamanho do buffer a ser usado.
-O buffer representa um armazenamento de produtor, que È reposto pelos produtores.
+De in√≠cio o usu√°rio deve informar via teclado o numero de consumidores e produtores, como tamb√©m o tamanho do buffer a ser usado.
+O buffer representa um armazenamento de produtor, que √© reposto pelos produtores.
 Deste modo, o Consumidor fica a cargo de retirar retirar os produtos desse armazenamento.
-Os produtores v„o verificar o buffer para sempre mante-lo cheio de produtos.
+Os produtores v√£o verificar o buffer para sempre mante-lo cheio de produtos.

 funcionamento:

-1- usu·rio insere numero e produtores, consumidores e tamanho do buffer;
+1- usu√°rio insere numero e produtores, consumidores e tamanho do buffer;
-2- Os produtores comeÁam a preencher o buffer, caso o buffer esteja cheio, o produtor espera atÈ ter espaÁo no buffer;
+2- Os produtores come√ßam a preencher o buffer, caso o buffer esteja cheio, o produtor espera at√© ter espa√ßo no buffer;
-3- Ao mesmo tempo o consumidor ir· retirar produtos do buffer em tempos aleatÛrios. sempre que um produto È retirado todos os intens s„o deslocados uma posiÁ„o e o produtor insere o novo item no fim;
+3- Ao mesmo tempo o consumidor ir√° retirar produtos do buffer em tempos aleat√≥rios. sempre que um produto √© retirado todos os intens s√£o deslocados uma posi√ß√£o e o produtor insere o novo item no fim;
-4 - o programa permanece em loop atÈ que seja parado;
+4 - o programa permanece em loop at√© que seja parado;

+.
+.
+.

+# English:
+Implementation of algorithm for producer/consumer problem.
+The present program has 3 main parts, which are:

+- Producer;
+- Consumer;
+- Buffer;

+The user must initially inform the number of consumers and producers via the keyboard, as well as the size of the buffer to be used.
+The buffer represents a producer storage, which is replaced by the producers.
+In this way, the Consumer is in charge of removing the products from that storage.
+Producers will check the buffer to always keep it full of products.

+operation:

+1- user enters number and producers, consumers and buffer size;
+2- Producers start filling the buffer, if the buffer is full, the producer waits until there is space in the buffer;
+3- At the same time the consumer will remove products from the buffer at random times. whenever a product is removed, all intensities are moved to a position and the producer inserts the new item at the end;
+4 - the program remains in loop until it is stopped;